ivanjrt/MCP-Servers.md/n8n mcp.md

 <img width="1217" height="560" alt="image" src="https://github.com/user-attachments/assets/971c69a9-a024-46f8-b8cf-43a3141da83f" />

 ### Configuring the settings for the server ###
-We need to adjust this code to it.
+We need to adjust this code to it.  </br>
+👉 (_if you look at the source of the repo you will find there's a version that will attempt to create the flow directly to n8n, but it doesn't work very well yet, and you have to do more work, such as  API key and having a paid account with n8n)_
 ```json
 {
   "mcpServers": {